-An Erasmus information meeting for students in the School of Social Sciences and Philosophy and the Trinity Business School, will take place at 18.00 on the 4th November in the Edmund Burke Theatre.
+An Erasmus information meeting for students in the School of Social Sciences and Philosophy and the Trinity Business School, took place at 18.00 on the 4th November 2019 in the Edmund Burke Theatre.

 The Erasmus Programme is a European Commission programme which enables and encourages students across Europe to study at another university as part of their university degree programme.

 Students are given the opportunity to indicate at least three first preferences from the list of destinations/programmes offered.
 The Departmental Exchange Coordinators will then review the applications, taking in to account the grades achieved in the Junior Fresh year and Senior Fresh Michaelmas Term Tests, the suitability of the students' preferences in relation to their program of study, and then may choose to interview the applicants if deemed appropriate.

 Offers are made subject to conditions and an absolute minimum of a second class honor (II.2) at the first attempt in the Senior Fresh year is required for all Erasmus exchanges, although some exchanges may demand higher grades.

 There are also opportunities for students to take part in non-EU exchanges to North America, China, Singapore and Australia.
 These are open to all students on a College-wide basis and students must apply for these through the International Admissions and Study Abroad desk and senior lecturers office.
 There are strict criteria for acceptance within this system so please consult the TCD Study Abraod and Exchange website.